 16 Black Seeds Anti Yeast Activity

 Preliminary evidence hints extracts of black seeds may be effective at helping reduce yeast overgrowth.
-Researchers in India observed the oil of black black cumin seeds effective at reducing canadia, an effect also seen in lab animals.
+Researchers in India observed the oil of black black cumin seeds effective at reducing canidia, an effect was also seen in lab animals.

 My Thoughts: We need more human research to know how effective it is for yeast overgrowth.